 I’m also excited that he will be opening a restaurant in Portland!

 Earlier, I had been standing in line for some fried chicken.
 It was pretty lengthy, so I made small talk with the girl in front of me.
 She had a blogger pass hanging from her neck, so I asked her about her blog.
-When it didn’t pertain to food, fashion, or cosmetics, I turned to see who was behind me.
+We chatted for a bit then, I turned to see who was behind me.

 “Oh I love Whole Foods.”
 Wait, everyone has Whole Foods on their lanyards, I realized quickly, but with different colored passes.
 I looked closer.